langmaninternet/DialoIIISupport/README.md

 CTRL + 6 for 2 slot items .

-CTRL + 7 to drop all item in Inventory to ground

 CTRL + 9 if you want to clear the Inventory at the Blacksmith

 ESC or SPACE to Stop